petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/logging-into-your-liferay-cloud-services.md

 ---
 # Logging into Your Liferay Cloud Services

 By default, you must log in to access the web interfaces for the Liferay and Infrastructure services on any non-production environment (e.g., uat).
-Typically, login credentials provided in the initial onboarding email, but they are also located in the Liferay Cloud Console.
+Typically, login credentials appear in the initial onboarding email, but they are also located in the Liferay Cloud Console.

 ## Locating Login Credentials